 Competitor based pricing is a lot like a bad case of plagiarism in a college class.
 You’ve partied a little too hard the night before, forgot about the paper you were supposed to write, and then think it’s a good idea to paraphrase the wikipedia article you found on Botswana economics.
 Obviously the market doesn’t dole out suspensions for copying prices, but the processes of swiping an essay and competitor based pricing are pretty similar.

-Also called strategic pricing, this method involves looking at the prices set by other businesses in the same sector, and then adopting those numbers, plus or minus a few percent according to how your product looks that day.
+Also called strategic pricing, competitor based pricing (also called competition based pricing involves looking at the prices set by other businesses in the same sector, and then adopting those numbers, plus or minus a few percent according to how your product looks that day.
 The dartboard gets smaller, because there’s more data here, allowing you to rely on your competitors to do the work for you (as long as you trust they actually know what’s going on in the market).

 Another way to think about it: imagine stacking all of your competitors on a totem pole with the most premium or luxury brand on top and the bargain brand on the bottom.
 You then decide where on the pole you fit, place yourself in there, and set your price accordingly.
 Wait though, isn’t that a bit arbitrary?
 Of course it is, which is why we’ll take a look at the pros and cons of competitor based pricing next.